Inclusion Health

 Overview

-Inclusion health, a research, policy, and practice approach focused on understanding and meeting the health needs of socially excluded people, is growing into an established specialism in Ireland, both in hospital and community settings.
+Inclusion Health (IH) is an approach to practice, research and policy focused on understanding and meeting the health needs of people with experience of social exclusion.
+IHis growing into an established approach to healthcare in Ireland, both in hospital and community settings.

 Who is this Course For?

-The course content is aimed at healthcare practitioners (doctors, nurses, health and social care) practicing in the Irish health service in inclusion health or with a special interest in inclusion health.
+The course content is aimed at healthcare practitioners (doctors, nurses, health and social care practitioners) practicing in the Irish health service in Inclusion Health teams or with a special interest in Inclusion Health.

 Who Teaches the Course?